 B. ADULTS UNIFY THE BODY

 Until we all attain to the unity of the faith, and of the knowledge of the Son of God, to a mature man.

 In this Ephesians passage, again contrasting teleion with nepios, yet another characteristic of a mature believer comes to light.
 Mature believers are critically sensitive to the unity of the body of Christ.
-They hold unity as a high priority because for one reason, the corporate unity of the body of Christ is the strongest form of evangelism to the secular world.
-Jesus said this to God the Father in regards this point (Jn.
-17:21):
+They hold unity as a high priority because, for one reason, the corporate unity of the body of Christ is the strongest form of evangelism to the secular world.
+Jesus said this to God the Father in regard to this point ( John 17:21):

-The unity of the body is extremely important and those who are mature in Christ and they will avoid disrupting it.
-In contrast the spiritually immature as previously seen, are characterized by jealousy, which leads to strife, which leads to disunity.
+The unity of the body is extremely important to those who are mature in Christ and they will avoid disrupting it.
+In contrast, the spiritually immature, as previously seen, are characterized by jealousy, which leads to strife, which leads to disunity.

 C. ADULTS DISPLAY CHRISTLIKENESS AND ARE GROWING